 The Medicines Patent Pool is increasing access to, and facilitating the development of, life-saving medicines for low- and middle-income countries.
 THE NEED HIV, tuberculosis and hepatitis C claim three million deaths annually.
-Over 80% of people suffering from these diseases live in low- and middle-income countries(1).
+Over 80% of people suffering from these diseases live in low- and middle-income countries (LMICs)(1).
 But half of the population living in these countries lack regular access to essential medicines in a wide range of therapeutic areas.
 The right medicines, in the right formulations and at the right price, will prolong and save lives.
 (1) UNAIDS and World Health Organization estimates

-ABOUT THE MEDICINES PATENT POOL The Medicines Patent Pool (MPP) is a United Nations-backed public health organisation working to improve access to affordable and appropriate essential medicines in low- and middle-income countries.
-The MPP was founded by Unitaid in 2010, which serves as sole funder for the MPP's activities in HIV, hepatitis C and tuberculosis.
-The MPP is now expanding its activities to cover all essential medicines, which requires engagement with many new stakeholders, including potential funders.
-The MPP partners with a range of stakeholders through a voluntary licensing and patent pooling model.
-HOW THE MPP WORKS The MPP works to address one key challenge in ensuring equitable distribution of treatment in low- and middle-income countries - the need to share patents.
+ABOUT THE MEDICINES PATENT POOL The Medicines Patent Pool (MPP) is a United Nations-backed public health organisation working to improve access to affordable and appropriate essential medicines in low- and middle-income countries (LMICs).
+MPP was founded by Unitaid in 2010, which serves as sole funder for the MPP's activities in HIV, hepatitis C and tuberculosis.
+Since 2018, MPP has expanded its activities to cover all essential medicines, which requires engagement with many new stakeholders, including potential funders.
+In 2020, MPP's mandate was temporarily expanded to include COVID-19 treatments.
+In 2021, it was expanded further to include the licensing of technology with an initial focus on COVID-19 vaccines and pandemic preparedness.
+MPP partners with a range of stakeholders through a voluntary licensing and patent pooling model.
+HOW MPP WORKS MPP works to address one key challenge in ensuring equitable distribution of treatment in low- and middle-income countries (LMICs) - the need to share patents.
 Patents reward innovation and, if licensed widely, they can spur the development of a competitive market and further innovation to meet specific developing country needs.
 The Medicines Patent Pool negotiates with patent holders for licences on essential medicines.
 These licences permit generic pharmaceutical companies to manufacture and distribute patented medicines in developing countries.
 The licences also provide the freedom to develop new treatments such as fixed-dose combinations - single pills composed of several medicines - and special formulations for children.
 Competition between low-cost manufacturers brings prices down.
 The terms and conditions in MPP licences seek to improve treatment options for the broadest number of people living in developing countries.
 Current features include:

-WIDE GEOGRAPHICAL SCOPE up to 131 countries covered in MPP's licences
+WIDE GEOGRAPHICAL SCOPE over 140 countries benefitting from MPP's licences